point-click-engine/engine/SHADER_MIGRATION_PLAN.md

 ## Overview
 Migrating all effects in the Point & Click Engine from CPU-based drawing to GPU shader-based rendering for better performance and visual quality.

+## STATUS: MIGRATION COMPLETE ✅
+All planned shader effects have been successfully implemented.

 ## Phase 1: Core Infrastructure ✅
 - [x] Create `ShaderEffect` base class
 - [x] Create `ShaderLibrary` with common GLSL functions